Please read the important Tip below.

 At the new Computer:

-Note: During installation, select the specific software title(s) you need.
+Note: It is not until you begin the installation process that you will select the specific software title(s) you need.

 6. Click Help > About to verify your and that your license expiration date.